Licensing for Radon Mitigation Professionals

 - Not interfere with MDH inspection or audit

-- Comply with ANSI/AARST protocols for conducting radon measurement and mitigations in homes, multifamily buildings and schools/large commercial buildings
+- Comply with ANSI/AARST protocols for conducting radon measurement in homes, multifamily buildings and schools/large commercial buildings

 - Make available, to MDH, records, equipment, addresses, property owners, residents, and employees